-The program narrative should address the following selection criteria: (1) description of the issue; (2) goals, objectives, and performance measures; (3) program design and implementation; and (4) capabilities/competencies.
+The program narrative should address the following selection criteria: (1) statement of the problem; (2) goals, objectives, and performance measures; (3) program design and implementation; and (4) capabilities/competencies.
 The applicant should clearly delineate the connections between and among each of these sections.
 For example, the applicant should derive the goals and objectives directly from the problems to be addressed.
 Similarly, the project design section should clearly explain how the program's structure and activities will accomplish the goals and objectives identified in the previous section.

-The following sections should be included as part of the program narrative:

-a.
-Description of the Issue.
-Applicants should briefly describe the nature and scope of the problem that the program will address (e.g., gang activity, underage drinking, drug abuse, truancy, school performance, at-risk behavior, etc.).
+The following sections should be included as part of the program narrative:17 a.
+Statement of the Problem.
+Applicants should briefly describe the nature and scope of the problem that the program will address (e.g., gang activity, underage drinking, drug abuse, truancy, youth employment, school performance, etc.).
 The applicant should use data to provide evidence that the problem exists, demonstrate the size and scope of the problem, and document the effects of the problem on the target population and the larger community.
 Any data or research referenced in the narrative should include information about the source of the data and/or a citation.
 Applicants should describe the target population and any previous or current attempts to address the problem.